Cervavac Vaccine

 • It does not protect against every type of HPV.
 Take precautions against sexually transmitted diseases and follow your doctor’s advice.

-• It is necessary that you complete the full vaccination course.
-Even if you forget to take a dose, you can just resume from where you left off.
+• Complete the full vaccination course for maximum benefits.
+Even if you forget to take a dose, you can resume from where you left off.
 Consult with your doctor if you can resume.

 Frequently asked questions FOR Cervavac 20mcg Suspension for Injection